sabertazimi/awesome-notes/programming/web/css/cssAdvancedNotes.md

 - Set the vertical white space between elements to a multiple of base-size
 - Set the line-height of all text elements to a multiple of base-size

+### Table

+- remove fills, gridlines, border and bolding
+- left-align text, right-align numbers and align headings with data
+- put white space to work to group and separate

 ## Grid System